-This chapter focuses on your covered services and what you pay for your medical benefits.
-It includes a Medical Benefits Chart that lists your covered services and shows how much you will pay for each covered service as a member of CareOne PLUS (HMO).
+This chapter focuses on what services are covered and what you pay for these services.
+It includes a Medical Benefits Chart that lists your covered services and shows how much you will pay for each covered service as a member of CareNeeds PLUS (HMO D-SNP).
 Later in this chapter, you can find information about medical services that are not covered.
 It also explains limits on certain services.
-Also, see exclusions and limitations pertaining to certain supplemental benefits in the chart in this chapter.
+Also, see exclusions and limitations pertaining to certain supplemental benefits listed in the chart in this chapter.